akash-network/node/_docs/testnet/README.md

         "order": 2,
         "provider": "49877504638723665f08dd57c2b0fbae79bd2abf65fe0d397e20880953b9befc"
       },
-      "price": 0.000011
+      "price": 11
     }
   ]
 }
 ```
 The price of your deployment is transferred from your account every second.

 #### 4. Access your deployed application in whatever way makes sense to you
 You may also view your application logs with `akash logs <service name> <lease>`.
-For example, given a service named `webapp`:
+For example, given a service named `webapp` and the lease above:

 ```
 $ ./akash logs webapp 66809b2c537fcdd79bc6b5b6d28bbf2d51fbe59133a4ba0119b9e0160ab16357/1/2/49877504638723665f08dd57c2b0fbae79bd2abf65fe0d397e20880953b9befc -l 1 -f